-Arizona eye surgeon indicted for alleged billing scheme
+Arizona eye surgeon indicted in alleged billing scheme

 Ham faces more than 100 counts, including conspiracy, money laundering, fraud and participating in a criminal syndicate.
 Ham is accused of collecting hundreds of thousands of dollars in payments for fraudulent claims.

-The attorney general’s office said it would not comment about the other defendants and calls seeking clarification weren’t immediately returned.
+The attorney general’s spokeswoman, Katie Connor, said the office would not comment about or identify the other defendants.

 Sign up for Daily Newsletters